Tobeker/pwa-game/server/README.md

-Chirpy Server
+Chess Server

-A tiny Twitter-ish backend built with Express, TypeScript, Postgres + Drizzle ORM, and JWT auth.
-It lets you create users, log in, post/read/delete chirps, and manage sessions with access + refresh tokens.
-There’s also basic metrics, error handling, and a simple webhook to “upgrade” users to Chirpy Red.
+A tiny Games backend built with Express, TypeScript, Postgres + Drizzle ORM, and JWT auth.
+It lets you create users, log in, manage sessions with access + refresh tokens and handles Games.
+There’s also basic metrics and error handling.

 What this project does